Mohamed M. Farid

-Mohamed Magdy Farid (Arabic: محمد مجدي فريد, born 18 August 1982) is an Egyptian Classic Liberal politician, He has been a Senator since 2020.
-He is the Deputy of the Social Solidarity Committee and Human Rights in the Senate of Egypt. and a member of the Youth Coordination for Parties and Politicians.
+Mohamed Magdy Farid (Arabic: محمد مجدي فريد), commonly known as Mohamed Farid, (born 18 August 1982 in Cairo) is an Egyptian Classic Liberal politician and a Member of the Egyptian House of Representatives representing the Reform and Development Party.
+He currently serves as the Secretary of the Human Rights Committee in the House of Representatives.

+He previously served as a member of the Egyptian Senate and held the position of Deputy Chair of the Committee on Social Solidarity and Human Rights from 2020 to 2025.
+He is also a member of the Coordination of Youth Parties and Politicians.

 Education

 Farid holds a bachelor's degree in industrial and management engineering from October 6 University, and a master's degree in Sustainable development Planning with a specialization in Economic Development from the Egyptian National Planning Institute.
 He holds certificates in leadership, management and capacity building.
-He is a DBA researcher in financial management.
+Farid also holds a DBA in financial management from the Arab Academy for Management, Banking and Financial Sciences.

 Political work

 Farid was a founding member of the Free Egyptians Party and was included in the party work from membership in the secretariats of training, education and foreign relations through membership of the Political Bureau, and the last position he held was the secretary of the Republic's Youth and vice president of the Economic Committee before his resignation in early 2017.
 He participated in the economic committee of the National Salvation Front in Egypt.
 He was a member of the Executive Office of the Arab Youth Alliance, A member of the Executive Office of the Egyptian and Danish Parties Network, A member of the Coordination of Youth Parties and Politicians He is also Founding member of the liberal club in Cairo.

 He participated in many international and regional conferences and events.